WRAITH522/pandas-challenge/README.md

     District Analysis - 15 total schools were in this data set and there were 39,170 students.
 There was a total budget of $24M with an overall passing percentage (>70 in math and reading) of 65.17%.
 Avg Math score was 78.99 while the average Reading score was 81.88. % passing in Math was 85.81% while reading was at 85.81%

+    School Analysis - 7 at District level while 8 are Charter.
+Total student size ranges between 427 and 4976 with district schools having more students than the Charter.

+    Conclusion - Looking at % of overall Passing the top 5 schools were Charter while the bottom 5 were at the District level.
+As the budget per student went up the passing rate went down.
+The passing rate decreased as well when the student size increased

 District Summary